Reclaim forgotten cash

 Find lost cash in old accounts & pensions

 Billions of unclaimed financial assets lie in old UK bank accounts, pensions and investments – even though most are easy to reclaim.
 So whether the account's yours or belonged to a deceased relative, it's worth spending 10 minutes checking.
-You could be in line for a windfall – one MSE reader found an old pension worth more than £137,000.
+You could be in for a windfall – one MSE user found an old pension worth almost £138,000.
 It's free and easy to check online, so don't be tricked into doing it over the phone – it could be a scam.

 What is a lost asset?

-It's believed that there could be as much as £50 billion in total in lost bank and building society accounts, Premium Bonds, pensions, investments and insurance policies – collectively these are referred to as lost assets or lost accounts.
+It's thought there could be as much as £82 BILLION in total in lost bank and building society accounts, Premium Bonds, pensions, investments and insurance policies – collectively these are referred to as lost assets or lost accounts.

 How do I know if I've got a lost asset?